Preston-Landers/MoCA-setup-guide/README.md

 When I first moved into my current house, I only used one cable outlet for the cable modem and never bothered to check the rest of my outlets.
 Then when I went to go set up my MoCA network I thought I had 4 dead outlets in the house and only 1 other outlet working.
-It turns out that for whatever reason, whoever did the wiring in this house never bothered to physically connect up the wall outlets to the home run cable behind them.
+It turns out that for whatever reason, whoever wired this house never bothered to physically connect up the wall outlets to the home run cable behind them.

 My initial testing with the tone generator produced some puzzling results with most of the house looking dead, until I finally thought to open up and check